Genivia/ugrep/README.md

-           Directories specified as FILE arguments are searched without recursing deeper into subdirectories, unless -R, -r, or -2...-9 is specified to search subdirectories.
+           Directories specified as FILE arguments are searched without recursing deeper into subdirectories, unless -R, -r, or -2...-9 is specified to search subdirectories recursively (up to the specified depth.)

+           Option -I (--ignore-binary) ignores binary files.
+A binary file is a file with non-text content.
+A file with zero bytes or invalid UTF formatting is considered binary.

            Hidden files and directories are ignored in recursive searches.
 Option -. (--hidden) includes hidden files and directories in recursive searches.

+           To match the names of files to search and the names of directories to recurse, one or more of the following options may be specified.
+Option -O specifies one or more filename extensions to match.
+Option -t specifies one or more file types to search (-t list outputs a list of types.)
+Option -g specifies a gitignore-style glob pattern to match filenames.
+Option --ignore-files specifies a file with gitignore-style globs to ignore directories and files.
+Try ug --help globs for help with filename and directory name matching.
+See also section GLOBBING.

+           Compressed files and archives are searched with option -z (--decompress).
+           When used with option --zmax=NUM, searches the contents of compressed files and archives stored within archives up to NUM levels.

-           A query interface is opened with -Q (--query) to interactively specify search patterns and view search results.
+           A query terminal user interface (TUI) is opened with -Q (--query) to interactively specify search patterns and view search results.
 Note that a PATTERN argument cannot be specified in this case.
 To specify one or more patterns with -Q to start searching, use -e PATTERN.

-           Option -f FILE matches patterns specified in FILE.
-If FILE is large and defines complex regular expression patterns, then option -P (Perl matching) may improve performance (this omits POSIX DFA construction.)

-           ugrep --help WHAT displays help on options related to WHAT; --help format displays help on --format and --replace formatting; --help regex displays help on regular expression syntax and conventions; --help globs displays help on glob patterns to select files to search; --help fuzzy displays help on fuzzy (approximate) searching.
+           Output to a terminal for viewing is enhanced with --pretty, which is enabled by default with the ug command.

+           A terminal output pager is enabled with --pager.

+           Customized output is produced with option --format or --replace.
+Try ug --help format for help with custom formatting of the output.
+Predefined formats include CSV with option --csv, JSON with option --json, and XML with option --xml.
+Hexdumps are output with option -X (--hex) or with option --hexdump to customize hexdumps.
+See also section FORMAT.

+           A `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

+           Long options may start with `--no-' to disable, when applicable.

+           ug --help WHAT displays help on options related to WHAT.

            The following options are available: